ylegoc/evl/README.md

 * Dispatched methods can be defined outside the class hierarchy sharing the same interface.

 To build complex software, *Design Patterns* emerged based on the use of the simple polymorphism.
-By introducing a new Object-Oriented concept, *Design Patterns* must be reviewed in the light of multimethods.
+By introducing a new Object-Oriented concept, *Design Patterns* are reviewed in the light of multimethods.

 Multimethods separate data from process and the *Visitor* pattern becomes immediately obsolete.
 The *State* pattern can also be put away because by simply adding a state object to the parameter of the dispatched methods.